JoshuaHaustein/box2d_catkin/README.md

 # box2d_catkin

-This package is essentially just a wrapper around Box2D.
+This package is a wrapper around [Erin Catto's Box2D](https://github.com/erincatto/Box2D).
 It contains a CMakeLists and package.xml so that Box2D can be built with catkin_make.

 This repository contains Box2D as a submodule - that is as a repository within the repository.
 Therefore, when cloning this repository you either need to clone it using the command: